 Executive Director of Voter Choice Massachusetts.
 In 2009, Adam served on the executive committee of a RCV statewide ballot question campaign in Massachusetts.
 He serves on the boards of MassVOTE and Common Cause Massachusetts and has been involved in lobbying and organizing around various voting and democracy reforms for over ten years.
 Adam works full-time as a civic technologist and web software engineer.
 Beginning in 2012, Adam created the first searchable public database of official election statistics on behalf of the Secretary of the Commonwealth of Massachusetts and three other US states.
 Adam lives in Somerville, MA and holds a BA in History from Boston University.

 Treasurer of Voter Choice Massachusetts.
 Jim is a long-time advocate of Ranked Choice Voting, a topic he focused on while a candidate for Secretary of State in 2010.
-With degrees from Princeton University, University of Michigan and Boston University, Jim maintains a law practice in Stow, representing small businesses and nonprofit organizations as outside general counsel, and providing estate planning services to families and individuals.
+With degrees from Princeton University (A.B. in Economics), University of Michigan (J.D.) and Boston University (LL.M.), Jim maintains a law practice in Stow, representing small businesses and nonprofit organizations as outside general counsel, and providing estate planning services to families and individuals.
 Jim also sings and performs regularly with In Good Company and in the Christmas Revels.

 Speaker for Voter Choice Massachusetts and assistant Professor of Mathematics at North Shore Community College in Danvers and Lynn.
 At NSCC he has taught the ideas and theories behind alternative voting methods for the past six years and has been invited to speak on conference panels on the topic.
 When Billy found out Maine was on the verge of passing RCV, he discovered Voter Choice Massachusetts and became the organization’s Deputy Director of Policy & Research.
 This is his first active role in a political advocacy organization or campaign.
 Billy holds a BA from Westfield State University and an MAT from Salem State University.